Your Introduction to Pain and Suffering When Watching a Loved One Injured.

 Direct negligent infliction occurs if you’ve been in an accident and only narrowly escaped serious injury or death.
 You may still have resulting emotional or mental turmoil and stress.
 The physical manifestations of that stress are compensable at law.

 Bystander negligent infliction of emotional distress comes from being in or near a similar accident, and in the course of that accident, bearing witness to the injury or death of a close loved one.
-Hence, in both cases, whether the injury is to you or a loved one, you must meet several factors in order to prove your case and obtain recovery from a jury.
+Hence, in both cases, whether the injury is to you or a loved one, you must meet several factors in order to prove your pain and suffering case and obtain recovery from a jury.

 Arizona Courts have found that a cause of action for negligent infliction of emotional distress exists in cases where your shock or mental anguish developed entirely from a threat to your personal security, regardless of whether you witnessed an injury to another person.
 Physical impact is not necessary, but the emotional distress does have to manifest physically.
 Quinn v.
 Turner, 155 Ariz.
 225, 226, 745 P.2d 972, 973 (Ct.
 App.
 1987).